FMMGroupVa/FMMECG3D/README.md

 # 3D FMM<sub>ecg</sub>

 This repository provides a collection of functions to analyse one or multi-lead electrocardiogram (ECG) signals using the 3D FMM<sub>ecg</sub> model [1].
-It is based on an efficiently mathematical formulation, based on Frequency Modulated Möbius (FMM), recently developed by our group (http://www.eio.uva.es/the-fmm-project/).
+It relies on an efficiently mathematical methodology, based on Frequency Modulated Möbius (FMM) models, recently developed by our group (http://www.eio.uva.es/the-fmm-project/).
 The code is developed in the programming language R and requires of the R package FMM [2,3].

 ## Overview